Linux-Tech-Tips/sw_eng/backend/README.md

 This top-level directory contains project files related to the backend component.

 In loving memory of backend the repo, disposed of in cold blood the moment GitHub deemed them 'inconvenient'.
 This folder will follow through with their legacy.

+Several weeks have passed byt since their passing, gone but never forgotten.